Header graphics: Explain that stuff

 Bicycle gears

-Gears in an egg whisk Gears in an egg whisk (close-up)
+Gears in an egg whisk

 Photo: In an egg whisk, gears help to make light work of mixing in two different ways—by increasing speed and changing direction.
 When you crank the handle, you turn the large outer gear wheel at moderate speed.
 This large wheel meshes with a pair of small gear wheels fitted to the top of the two axles attached to the blades.
 Each rotation of the large wheel (blue) makes the smaller wheels turn round several times (red), giving a dramatic increase in speed at the blades.
 The gears also help by changing the direction of rotation: you crank the handle about a horizontal axis, but the two whisk blades turn about a vertical axis.

+Let's think about cars.
 A car has a whole box full of gears—the gearbox—sitting between the crankshaft and the driveshaft.
 But what do they actually do?

 A car engine makes power in a fairly violent way by harnessing the energy locked in gasoline.
 It works efficiently only when the pistons in the cylinders are pumping up and down at high speeds—about 10-20 times a second.
 Even when the car is simply idling by the roadside, the pistons still need to push up and down roughly 1000 times a minute or the engine will cut out.
 In other words, the engine has a minimum speed at which it works best of about 1000 rpm.
-But that creates an immediate problem because if the engine were connected directly to the wheels, they'd have a minimum speed of 1000rpm as well—which corresponds to roughly 120km/h or 75mph.
+But that creates an immediate problem because if the engine were connected directly to the wheels, they'd have a minimum speed of 1000 rpm as well—which corresponds to roughly 120km/h or 75mph.
 Put it another way, if you switched on the ignition in a car like this, your wheels would instantly turn at 75mph!
 Suppose you put your foot down until the rev counter reached 7000 rpm.
 Now the wheels should be turning round about seven times faster and you'd be going at 840 km/h or about 525 mph!

 It sounds wildly exciting, but there's a snag.
 It takes a massive amount of force to get a car moving from a standstill and an engine that tries to go at top speed, right from the word go, won't generate enough force to do it.
 That's why cars need gearboxes.
-To begin with, a car needs a hugh amount of force and very little speed to get it moving, so the driver uses a low gear.
+To begin with, a car needs a huge amount of force and very little speed to get it moving, so the driver uses a low gear.
 In effect, the gearbox is reducing the speed of the engine greatly but increasing its force in the same proportion to get the car moving.
 Once the car's going, the driver switches to a higher gear.
 More of the engine's power switches to making speed—and the car goes faster.

-Four different ways to use gears
+Six different ways to use gears

 Gears for speed